josh-egan/tech.joshegan.com/public/posts/yr2016/cassandra-cheatsheet.md

 To see what the default consistency is, run `consistency;`

 To set the default consistency to use from the command line, use `consistency <level>;` e.g. `consistency quorum;`

+If the consistency required cannot be achieved, the read or write will fail.